 You must be able to read the topo map to climb this route.

-ApproachFrom Leadville drive south on Highway 24 for 3.6 miles.
+Getting ThereFrom Leadville drive south on Highway 24 for 3.6 miles.
 Turn right (west) on State Road 300, then turn left on County Road 11 after .7 miles.
-Folow County Road 11 for 1.8 miles and turn right on the Halfmoon Road.
+Follow County Road 11 for 1.8 miles and turn right on the Halfmoon Road.
 Follow this road for about 1.3 miles.
 The Willow Creek Road branches right here, but may be tough to see in winter.
+The winter road closure varies from year to year or even month to month, but usually it is around this junction.

-Cross the small section of private land.
-After the road curves south, there are several possibilities.
-Follow the road/trail for about .3 miles south.
-Turn due west here.
+At the junction of South Willow Creek and Willow Creek, there are several possibilities.
+Perhaps the best route is to turn due west here.
 What you are aiming for is the spur that has a point with the elevation of "10,685" marked on the topo.
 Head for the spur, while navigating through the thick timber the best you can.
 This will require routefinding, reading the topo map, and preferably, having a GPS.
 There is a minor hill and then some willows to cross before reaching the base of the spur.

 Once on the spur, stay as close as you can to the crest and follow it west.
 The steepest part is just before point 10,685.
 If you can manage to stay close to the crest and do a good job of navigating, you should hit the Main Range Trail right where the Mount Massive Trail takes off and heads east.
 We missed it by only a few yards.
 From the junction, you just follow the standard route (Mount Massive Trail) west to the summit.